Purchasing power parity: Exchange rate prediction

 PPP exchange rates are never valued because market exchange rates tend to move in their general direction, over a period of years.
 There is some value to knowing in which direction the exchange rate is more likely to shift over the long run.

 In neoclassical economic theory, the purchasing power parity theory assumes that the exchange rate between two currencies actually observed in the different international markets is the one that is used in the purchasing power parity comparisons, so that the same amount of goods could actually be purchased in either currency with the same beginning amount of funds.
 Depending on the particular theory, purchasing power parity is assumed to hold either in the long run or, more strongly, in the short run.
 Theories that invoke purchasing power parity assume that in some circumstances a fall in either currency's purchasing power (a rise in its price level) would lead to a proportional decrease in that currency's valuation on the foreign exchange market.

 Identifying manipulation

 PPP exchange rates are especially useful when official exchange rates are artificially manipulated by governments.
 Countries with strong government control of the economy sometimes enforce official exchange rates that make their own currency artificially strong.
 By contrast, the currency's black market exchange rate is artificially weak.
 In such cases, a PPP exchange rate is likely the most realistic basis for economic comparison.
 Similarly, when exchange rates deviate significantly from their long term equilibrium due to speculative attacks or carry trade, a PPP exchange rate offers a better alternative for comparison.

-In 2011, the Big Mac Index was used to identify manipulation of inflation numbers by Argentina.
+In 2011, the Big Mac Index (see below) was used to identify manipulation of inflation numbers by Argentina.